nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - You can only run this command in a person's detail page.
 Please refer to [Show Person Details](#show-a-persons-details--enter-or-double-click) to enter person details page.
 - `name` cannot be deleted as it is a required attribute.
 - You only can delete one attribute at one time.
+If multiple arguments are provided, the last of the provided arguments will be deleted.
+- For example, `delete github role email` will result in only the `email` being deleted.

 Attributes (`ATTRIBUTE_NAME`) that can be deleted:
 - `role`